 By default, marketing platforms such as Google Ads or Google Analytics report the revenue from purchases instead of profit, which often includes taxes, shipping, and other fees.
 Consequently, the data you get isn't reliable as it does not take into account your actual earnings on a particular purchase.

-To effectively estimate the results of advertising campaigns and your marketing efforts, you need to track the Profit on Ad Spend (ROAS).
+To effectively estimate the results of advertising campaigns and your marketing efforts, you need to track the Profit on Ad Spend (POAS).
 This marketing metric will be helpful for current performance analysis and planning future advertising campaigns.
 In this article, we will explain the importance of the Profit on Ad Spend metric and how to start tracking it easily.

-Profit on Ad Spend (ROAS) helps more precisely evaluate the performance of advertising campaigns.
+Profit on Ad Spend (POAS) helps more precisely evaluate the performance of advertising campaigns.
 Unlike other popular formulas, such as Return on Ad Spend, it takes into account the actual profit after subtracting any additional costs (e.g., taxes, shipping costs).

 Relying on profit instead of revenue generated leads to more effective ad campaign analysis and better business decisions.